LONG WEEKS passed. We put Ginny's affairs in order.

 Her house went on the market and I moved in to mourn on my own.
-I was angry and bitter, full of sadness and hurt.
+I was angry and bitter, full of sadness and pain.
 Or maybe none of those things.
 Maybe, a holed, flawed instrument, I felt nothing at all.
 I didn’t know.
 It was both, and it was neither.
 However a great rending had occurred.
 I knew that.
 Felt that.

 My last conversation with Ginny haunted.
 It was never far from my mind.
 Her unfinished design.
 The close of one chapter in her life, the beginning of the next.
 Both unwritten now.
 I thought about the passage of time and of loved things lost, and if, as Dylan Thomas once wrote, I would go gentle into that good night, or rage against the dying of the light.

-I thought about running away.
+I thought of running away.

 * * * *